 The Japanese have a term “Shinrin Yoku.”
 It loosely translates to “Forest Bathing.”
 Shinrin Yoku, after it emerged in the 1980s in Japan, became a world-wide approach to mental health.
 Nature is innately therapeutic, and we tend to connect with nature by instinct.
 This tendency is called Biophilia (Bio: Nature, philia: Love).
 “Shinrin Yoku” simply means experiencing the natural environment – letting your brain absorb the sensory flood of nature.
 Forest bathing can be a casual wellness activity or it can be a forest “therapy” for coping with a variety of mental health issues.

-Your brain will shower you with gratitude if you decide to take just 15 minutes out of the screen life and take a walk in a forest area or a garden.
+Your brain will shower you with gratitude if you decide to take just 15 minutes out of the screen life and walk in a forest area or a garden.
 Forest bathing can begin with something as simple as a nature walk and can get as intense as a deep spiritual dive into a forest.
 Forest bathing is a therapeutic application of Biophilia, and its validity and benefits are well documented in research.
 You can read all about Biophilia here.

 Research in Japan and China has proved that connectedness with nature has various positive effects on your body and brain.
 Immersing yourself mindfully into nature – exposing all your senses to its components – can do wonders for you.
 Let’s see how.